 - Always update your system and the software

 - Download only the well-known apps and share limited details

-3. What is a Security Mis configuration?
+3. What is Security Misconfiguration?

 4. What’s the difference between a threat, vulnerability,

-As weak as the CISSP is as a security certification it does teach some good concepts.
+Answer: As weak as the CISSP is as a security certification it does teach some good concepts.
 Knowing basics like risk, vulnerability, threat, exposure, etc. (and being able to differentiate them) is important for a security professional.
 Ask as many of these as you’d like, but keep in mind that there are a few different schools on this.
 Just look for solid answers that are self-consistent.

 Fortune 500 company due to the previous guy being fired for incompetence,

 Answer: A standard question type.
 All we’re looking for here is to see if they pay attention to the industry leaders and to possibly glean some more insight into how they approach security.
 If they name a bunch of hackers/criminals that’ll tell you one thing, and if they name a few of the pioneers that’ll say another.
 If they don’t know anyone in Security, we’ll consider closely what position you’re hiring them for.
 Hopefully, it isn’t a senior position.